ariadna-aldeguer/AldeguerAriadna_LogIn/README.md

     -  A splash screen when the app is loading
     -  Created a logo for the app and the pattern style has been defined
     -  Login and form screen design

+## What does second delivery do?
+The delivery has two parts:
+- M8.
+Mobile Application Development:
+  -  Impletentation of Shared Preferences
+  -  Multilanguage options
+  -  Clickable item on recycler view
+  -  A screen to see item on detail and edit it
+-  M7: User Interface Design and Implementation
+    -  Settings screen with multilange options and reset preferences.
+    -  Implementation of biometric for delete preferences.
+    -  Design of detail item

 ## Screenshots
 #### Splash Screen